 One of the first views of Snow Canyon State Park from ridge of Red Mountain primitive trail.

 Once we ascended the "green" saddle, we stayed to the right, avoiding slickrock basins to the left.
 We saw a faint trail that ascended through a beautiful steep-sided arroyo and followed it out onto a rocky hillside.
 This wash had funneled hikers and created a more defined trail at its head, where we negotiated a few rolling rock hills and topped off on the ridge overlooking Snow Canyon State Park where a few faint trails were present.
 Pinyon pines became more prevalent at we approached 5,000 feet elevation.

 A thorough look at Red Mountain Trail's 11-mile north/south traverse on Google Earth shows that there is no defined trail to follow on its southern end.
 However, a defined 2-track trail coming from Red Mountain's north trailhead can be seen.
-We ended our 3.6-mile hike on the ridge overlooking Snow Canyon, with a view of Three Ponds Trail, a sandy wash that is part of the Padre' Canyon loop hike.
+We ended our 3.6-mile hike on the ridge overlooking Snow Canyon, with a view of Red Sands Trail, a sandy wash that is part of the Padre' Canyon loop hike.
 Looking at Google Earth, I can see that the 2-track coming from the north can be reached through slickrock basins further to the left/west of our route, avoiding some of the high points along the ridge.
 Future goal: hike the entire 11-mile Red Mountain Trail.

 Once over the initial saddle, more washes and shrubs to traverse.
 Head north through a network of washes and shrubs to rock saddle between two high points on the horizon.